 AgoraNatura grew from a publicly funded project proposal (2015-2021).
 Through the funding many of the costs, such as project certification, are covered and do not yet have to be paid by users of the platform (more details on this can be found in our FAQs).
 Since web features and page contents are continuously being developed, your feedback would be much appreciated.

 The project was financed by BMBF and BMU/BfN.

-Since June 2021 AgoraNatura is run by the ZALF team, which currently consists of Martin Borchert, Prof. Dr. Bettina Matzdorf, Margarethe Schneider, Tanja Kollersberger and Holger Pfeffer.
-The aim is to establish AgoraNatura as independent organisation in 2022.
+Since June 2021 AgoraNatura is run by the ZALF team, which currently consists of Martin Borchert, Prof. Dr Bettina Matzdorf, Margarethe Schneider, Tanja Kollersberger and Holger Pfeffer.
+The aim is to establish AgoraNatura as an independent organisation in 2022.